 The Purpose of this policy is to ensure the quality review of the assessment process.
-Validation is to ensure that the assessment tools produce valid, reliable, sufficient, current and authentic evidence for making reasonable judgements for meeting the requirements of the training package or Vocational Education and Training (VET) accredited course.
+Validation ensures that the assessment tools produce valid, reliable, sufficient, current and authentic evidence for making reasonable judgments for meeting the requirements of the training package or Vocational Education and Training (VET) accredited course.
 Validation also helps maintain consistency across all delivery methods and locations.

 All VET courses

 1. The VET Program Director will develop a systematic validation schedule for each course under his or her supervision to be validated at least once every five years, with at least 50% of the units validated within the first three years.

 2. The Learning and Teaching Committee will nominate the lead validator and relevant members of the validation team, including the VET Program Director.
 Where the validation relates to delivery in a LOTE, the external validator shall be bilingual in both A and B (normally English) languages.

 3. Validations must consist of at least two people comprising of people who collectively have:

 a. relevant vocational competencies and current industry skills;

 b. current knowledge and skills in vocational teaching and education;

 c. the TAE40110 Certificate IV in Training and Assessment, or assessor skill set; and